clinia/react-vision/examples/react-native/README.md

-# cvi-react-native-example
+# example-react-native

-This is an example showcasing how the React Vision lirvary can be used to power a react-native application.
+This is an example showcasing how the React Vision library can be used to power a react-native application.

 ## Installation